nestordemeure/nestordemeure.github.io/content/about/mentalism.md

 Usually, people contact me because they want to do a particular demonstration on stage and I find a way to do it given their skill set, constraints, and theme.
 But it can also be building a full show around a theme or helping someone track older references on a subject they are researching.

+My particular area of expertise is the birth of modern mentalism.
+When spiritualist mediums first stepped onto the stage, where magicians where trying to debunk them, birthing within a few years a united practice that borrowed techniques and aesthetics from both fields.

 ## How do I contact you?